-COLUMBUS, Ohio — The state's Elections Commission dismissed a complaint Thursday alleging that Republican Gov. John Kasich's re-election campaign played a role in getting a Libertarian candidate bumped from last year's gubernatorial ballot.
+COLUMBUS, Ohio — A former Libertarian candidate for governor has appealed the state's Elections Commission dismissal of a complaint alleging that Republican Gov. John Kasich's campaign played a role in the candidate being bumped from last year's ballot.

 The elections panel ruled otherwise.
-Members voted 5-2 to dismiss the complaint, finding that Earl lacked the evidence to show a coordinated effort.
+Members voted 5-2 to dismiss the complaint, finding that Earl lacked the evidence to support a fine or further review.